Khalistan movement: Canada

 There has been some controversy over Canada's response to the Khalistan movement.
 After Amarinder Singh's refusal to meet Canadian Prime Minister Justin Trudeau in 2017, calling him a "Khalistani sympathiser", Singh ultimately met with Trudeau on 22 February 2018 over the issue.
 Trudeau assured Singh that his country would not support the revival of the separatist movement.
 Shiromani Akali Dal President Sukhbir Badal was quoted saying Khalistan is "no issue, either in Canada or in Punjab".

 A 2020 report by Canadian ex-journalist Terry Milewski criticised the Khalistan movement as driven by the Pakistani government, and as a threat to Canadian interests.

 In September 2023, while speaking to the Canadian parliament, Justin Trudeau accused India of being involved in the slaying of Hardeep Singh Nijjar, a prominent advocate of the Khalistan separatist movement who had been killed by masked gunmen in Surrey, British Columbia.
 Although Nijjar had been accused by India of having links to terrorism, India denied any involvement in his death.
 A subsequent diplomatic row followed, with both countries expelling multiple diplomatic staff in 2023 and 2024.
 Canada has not shared evidence of Indian involvement in the killing of Nijar, citing the need to protect sensitive intelligence sources and methods.

+In March 2026, Nancy Grewal, a Canadian Sikh social media influencer who was a critic of Khalistan extremism, was fatally stabbed in LaSalle, Ontario.
+A week before her murder, Nancy had spoken to CBC, telling them that she was receiving death threats for speaking out against the Khalistan movement.
+A social media account promoting Khalistani extremism claimed responsibility for her stabbing.

+Canadian Security Intelligence Service (CSIS) 2025 report has officially identified Canada-based Khalistani extremists as a national security threat.
+This is shift from the previous stance of Canada on the issue.
+The report states that a small group of Khalistani extremists fund and promote violence primarily in India.
+The report also explicitly states that some Canada-based Khalistani Extremists (CBKEs) well connected to Canadian citizens leverage Canadian institutions to promote violence and collect funds from unsuspecting community members that are then diverted towards extremist activities.